Say Goodbye to Hot Water – Cold is the New Clean

 Of course, there are still some uses for a hot-water cycle, as cold water doesn’t sanitize fabric.
 It’s recommended to soak bed linens and towels in hot water mixed with chlorine bleach to reduce bacteria, when a family member is sick and potentially contagious.
 The same goes for cleaning dirty cloth diapers.

 Conservation is one of WASH Multifamily Laundry Systems commitments.
 We are an ENERGY STAR partner.
 That’s why we outfit our laundry rooms with high-efficiency machines.
 They are specially designed to clean clothes with cold water and reduce water usage.
 It is estimated that if you replaced 20 conventional commercial washers with ENERGY STAR – qualified units, each year you could save approximately 69,496 thousand gallons of water.

-If you’re thinking about implementing new laundry payment technologies we are here to help.
+If you require new equipment or are thinking about implementing new laundry payment technologies, we are here to help.

 Let’s start the conversation!
 Contact us today at email@example.com or complete our online quote request.